So you’re planning to do some day trips from Osaka? Great! It’s the best city to base yourself in the Kansai region and further afield for just that.

 One of the most peaceful and ethereal places I have visited in all of Japan.
-There’s a large temple complex to visit but the main draw is it’s graveyard.
+Located near Mount Koya there’s a large temple complex to visit but the main draw is its graveyard.

 The graveyard is home to over 200,000 monks grave as well as warlords and important figures.
 It really is a serene place to be in and if you stay until it gets dark it gets very eerie.

 Koyasan is set up in the mountains and is a one and a half hours train ride away which slowly winds up through the hills.
 The last train back is 21.30 at night.
 You can read more about the day trip to Koyasan here.

 Pretty much a non-brainer.
 If you’re basing yourself in Osaka to explore the region then at least a day trip from Osaka to Kyoto must be done.
 Of all the day trips from Osaka if there was only one to do then this would probably be it.